 That’s a lot, right?
 But that’s how it is.

-Understanding A “Killer Blog Post” Anatomy
+The “Killer Blog Post” Anatomy

 In these areas, the mastery of SEO plays a vital role.
 A content writer must know the keywords to use and where to place them.
-In that case, you’re looking at the 9 areas we mentioned.
+In that case, you’re looking at the nine areas we mentioned.

-Why Content Writers Must Be Bloggers First?
+Why Content Writers Must Be Bloggers First

 Earlier, I said blogging morphed into a business marketing tool.
 It’s not just a place to share your personal life and experiences.
-But it is also your best lead generator if you know how to do it.
+But it is also your best lead generator if you know to do it.

 Blogging teaches you the foundation of digital marketing.
 This also explains why many business owners or CEOs prefer working with a blogger.